cybercampus-se/cybercampus-se.github.io/content/docs/contact/faq.md

 - Working in the lab provides a significant environment
   - A unique mentoring service (e.g., weekly meetings)
   - Being a part of a team containing selected students
-- We may offer 3, 6, or up to 12 months of full time paid work after graduation (If we have funding)
+- We may offer 2, 3, 6, or up to 12 months of full time paid work after thesis work (If we have funding)
-  - This is only valid for those who published a paper in the lab
+  - This is only valid for those who wants to publish a paper in the lab
   - You will most likely extend your thesis work during this period
 - Help find PhD position/internship/first job